links-lang/links-tutorial/README.md

 # Setting up Links for use with an external database

 The tutorial examples work using sqlite3, an easy-to-use library providing database capabilities, but they can also be run on a database server such as PostgreSQL or MySQL.
-This requires setting up appropriate accounts and permissions on the server and configuring Links to access it.
+This requires setting up appropriate accounts and permissions on the server, installing the appropriate OPAM package (e.g. `links-postgresql`), and configuring Links to access the database.

 Please follow the instructions [here](https://github.com/links-lang/links/wiki/Database-setup) regarding how to set up Links for use with a (Postgres) database.
 Currently MySQL is unsupported but we plan to restore support for it soon.